adtac/commento/README.md

 Please read [The Commento Manifesto](https://github.com/adtac/commento/blob/master/manifesto.md) to understand what the project is and what it isn't.
 Commento is extremely simplistic in comparison to Disqus.
 It does not have voting, spam-protection, moderation, and some of the more advanced stuff.
 Patches are more than welcome!

+### Known Issues

+ - On go1.8 on macOS 10.12.4 (possibly other macOS versions too), Commento will crash with a segmentation fault.
+This is a [known issue](https://github.com/golang/go/issues/19734) in the Go compiler.
+Please use a later version (1.8.1 or higher) to fix this.

 ### License

 MIT License.
 See the [LICENSE](LICENSE) file for more information.